 The Scottish Land Commission is a NDPB (non-departmental public body) accountable to Scottish Ministers, who are themselves accountable to the Scottish Parliament.
 The Commission was established on 1 April 2017 by the Land Reform (Scotland) Act 2016 and is wholly funded by the Scottish Government with a budget of £1.5m.
-It is working to make more of Scotland's land by stimulating fresh thinking, supporting change on the ground and making recommendations to Scottish Ministers, where appropriate, for legislative and policy change across its four priority areas of work.
+It is working to make more of Scotland's land by stimulating fresh thinking, supporting change on the ground and making recommendations to Scottish Ministers, where appropriate, for legislative and policy change across its three priority areas of work, reforming land rights, embedding responsible land ownership and use and reforming land markets.